MohNage7/MarvelApp/README.md

 # MarvelApp

-A Simple marvel application that is built with MVVM , Dagger2 , LiveData and Room.
+Marvel application that is built with MVVM , Dagger2 , LiveData and Room.
 Using this application, users will be able to browse through the Marvel library of characters.
 The data is available by connecting to the Marvel API

 ## Preview